schnatterer/dsdl/README.md

 ## Photos

-* Set tags (i.e. [IPTC keywords](http://www.iptc.org/std/photometadata/documentation/userguide/index.htm#!Documents/generalimagecontent.htm)) for photos, grouping them into "smart albums"
+* Set tags (i.e. [IPTC keywords](http://www.iptc.org/std/photometadata/documentation/userguide/index.htm#!Documents/generalimagecontent.htm)) for photos, grouping them into "smart albums" (DS photo)
 * dsdl downloads those for you.
 For some reasons this cannot be achieved using the Photo Station web app, nor native Android or Windows apps.

 ## Audio

 * Group your songs into playlists
 * dsdl downloads those for you.
-You can also do this via the web UI (where the playlist is zipped) or with [DS audio](https://www.synology.com/dsm/feature/audio_station#download) but it does not seem to work reliably and it cannot be scripted 😉
+You can also do this via the web UI (where the playlist is zipped) or with [DS audio](https://www.synology.com/dsm/feature/audio_station#download) but it does not seem to work reliably, and it cannot be scripted 😉

 # Installation